microsoft/MSLab/Scenarios/S2D and Windows Admin Center/readme.md

 ![](/Scenarios/S2D%20and%20Windows%20Admin%20Center/Screenshots/JEASettings2.png)

-Let's see what we can do about scripting.
-Here is article about it in Microsoft Docs https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/configure/user-access-control
+Let's see if we can script it.

 ````PowerShell
 #invoke rest method first to generate RBAC zip